How To Make Your Film Accessible to Audiences With Disabilities

 Courtesy of the Unstoppable Programming Team

 Since 2020, Slamdance’s Unstoppable program has showcased cutting-edge films made by and about individuals with disabilities.
 Slamdance currently requires captions for all Unstoppable submissions and encourages captions for submissions to other categories, which has prompted some questions about why, exactly, captioning is essential.
-With festival submissions now open for Slamdance 2023, our team decided to answer your questions about captions and how to create the most inclusive screener.
+Here, our team answers your questions about captioning and how to create the most inclusive film when submitting to festivals.

 First things first: What is captioning?